-Germany primarily supports economic, social and cultural development in Palau through its substantial contributions to the EU’s European Development Fund.
+Germany supports Palau via its contributions to the EU’s Neighbourhood, Development and International Cooperation Instrument (NDICI) (until 2021: European Development Fund (EDF).
 Palau also plays a role in Germany’s close cooperation on climate change with the countries in the South Pacific, particularly within the framework of regional programmes run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the International Climate Initiative (ICI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

-Palau is a member of the Group of Friends on Climate and Security in the United Nations founded by Germany and Nauru in 2018.
+Palau is a member of the Group of Friends on Climate and Security in the United Nations founded by Germany and Nauru.